The genesis and treatment of a common ear condition

 Some earwax is good for your ears, so often the best policy is to leave it alone.
 And a few drops of water may be all you need to get rid of a blockage.

 Earwax, a bodily emanation that many of us would rather do without, is actually pretty useful stuff — in small amounts.
 It's a natural cleanser as it moves from inside the ear canal outward, gathering dead skin cells, hair, and dirt along the way.
 Tests have shown that it has antibacterial and antifungal properties.
 If your ears don't have enough earwax, they're likely to feel itchy and uncomfortable.
-And if you don't have the right kind, you may be more likely to get ear infections.
-Researchers have found that the earwax of people with diabetes is less acidic than that of people without the disease, a difference that may help explain why some people with the disease are prone to ear infections.

 The side effects of excessive earwax